sdobz/pose-demo/README.md

 A cleanup function was added so it didn't add redundant overlays during hot-reload operations

+#### Cleaning up warnings

 > three.module.js:49338 THREE.BufferGeometry: .addAttribute() has been renamed to .setAttribute().

 This is irritating and spamming the console and is in a transitive dependency, let's downgrade three until it goes away.
-Using the url structure `https://github.com/mrdoob/three.js/blob/r113/src/Three.Legacy.js` we can keep changing the tag `r113` to binary search until `addAttribute` no longer appears
+Using the url structure `https://github.com/mrdoob/three.js/blob/r113/src/Three.Legacy.js` we can keep changing the tag `r113` to binary search until `addAttribute` no longer appears.
+It is not present in `r109` and it is present in `r110` - thus let's downgrade to `0.109`

+> ReactDOM.render is no longer supported in React 18.
+Use createRoot instead.
+Until you switch to the new API, your app will behave as if it’s running React 17.
+Learn more: https://reactjs.org/link/switch-to-createroot

+Additionally react seems to have changed their root mounting, fixing that warning too.

 ## Timing